cs3org/OCM-API/IETF-RFC.md

         Example: "John Doe"
 * REQUIRED shareType (string)
-        SHOULD have a value of "user", "group", or "federation", to indicated that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Servers, or a group of users that is spread out over various servers,
+        SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Servers, or a group of users that is spread out over various servers,